 As a company that relies solely on third-party contract manufacturers to build its products, Palo Alto Networks is several levels removed from the mining, smelting or refining of Conflict Minerals.
 Palo Alto Networks does not make purchases of raw ore or unrefined Conflict Minerals and makes no purchases in the Covered Countries.
 As a result, Palo Alto Networks must rely on its third-party contract manufacturers and their suppliers to provide information regarding the source of Conflict Minerals that are necessary to the functionality or production of its enterprise security hardware products.
-Palo Alto Networks believes that the smelters and refiners of Conflict Minerals are best situated to identify the source and chain of custody of the Conflict Minerals, and therefore the company has endeavored to identify those smelters and refiners in the company's supply chain in an effort to obtain information regarding the sources and chain of custody of the Conflict Minerals from those smelters and refiners.

 As part of its contract manufacturer selection process, Palo Alto Networks engages in a review of each potential contract manufacturer's supply chain policies and procedures.
 Palo Alto Networks looks to its contract manufacturers to have an established system of control and transparency over their mineral supply chain.
 Further, Palo Alto Networks has regularly communicated with its contract manufacturers and suppliers regarding the need for Rule 13p-1 compliance.
-Accordingly, in 2015 the Company introduced a scorecard which grades the Company's top spend suppliers on their Conflict Minerals compliance efforts.
+The Company uses a scorecard to grade the Company's top spend suppliers on their Conflict Minerals compliance efforts.

-Palo Alto Networks' primary contract manufacturer, Flextronics International USA, Inc. ("Flextronics"), supports the purpose of Rule 13p-1, is subject to Rule 13p-1, and has partnered with the Electronics Industry Citizenship Coalition / Global sustainability Initiative ("EICC/GeSI") team to collaboratively develop an industry standard to collect the sourcing information related to Conflict Minerals.
-Flextronics has made available a supplier quality resource center, which includes its Conflict Minerals Policy, found at the following website http://www.flextronics.com/supplier/supplierquality/default.aspx
+Palo Alto Networks' primary contract manufacturer, Flex International USA, Inc. ("Flex"), supports the purpose of Rule 13p-1, is subject to Rule 13p-1, and has partnered with the Electronics Industry Citizenship Coalition / Global sustainability Initiative ("EICC/GeSI") team to collaboratively develop an industry standard to collect the sourcing information related to Conflict Minerals.
+Flex has made available a supplier quality resource center, which includes its Conflict Minerals Policy, found at the following website: https://flex.com/supplier-information/supplier-quality.

-Palo Alto Networks, with the assistance of Flextronics, undertook due diligence measures to determine the source and chain of custody of the Conflict Minerals that are necessary to the functionality or production of Palo Alto Networks' enterprise security hardware products that originated or may have originated in the Covered Countries.
+Palo Alto Networks, with the assistance of Flex, undertook due diligence measures to determine the source and chain of custody of the Conflict Minerals that are necessary to the functionality or production of Palo Alto Networks' enterprise security hardware products that originated or may have originated in the Covered Countries.
 Palo Alto Networks designed its Conflict Minerals due diligence measures to conform, in all material respects, to the OECD Framework.